ericfuerstenberg/ericfuerstenberg.cloud/content/posts/static-s3-ssl-cloudfront.md

 ## Here was my process..
 **S3**
-1. create two S3 buckets (one for hierux.cloud and another for www.hierux.cloud that will handle redirects)
+1. create two S3 buckets (one for ericfuerstenberg.cloud and another for www.ericfuerstenberg.cloud that will handle redirects)
 2. upload your public content (in my case, everything in my `public/` directory under my hugo project)
-    - `aws s3 cp public/ s3://hierux.cloud --recursive`
+    - `aws s3 cp public/ s3://ericfuerstenberg.cloud --recursive`
 3. enable static website hosting on your main bucket & enter your index and error documents
     - Make note of the bucket endpoint (e.g., `http://your-bucket-name.s3-website.your-region-here.amazonaws.com`) - you'll need this later when configuring your CloudFront origin.
-4. write a simple S3 bucket policy in JSON that allows full access to S3:GetObjects in your primary bucket (hierux.com)
+4. write a simple S3 bucket policy in JSON that allows full access to S3:GetObjects in your primary bucket (ericfuerstenberg.com)
 5. you should now simply be able to access your hugo website by navigating to the bucket endpoint - I ran into some issues with the default `baseURL` set in my `config.toml` file.
-I changed it to reflect my S3 endpoint and repopulated the `public/` directories by relaunching my site locally before syncing my changes up to s3 again using `aws s3 sync public/ s3://hierux.cloud`.
+I changed it to reflect my S3 endpoint and repopulated the `public/` directories by relaunching my site locally before syncing my changes up to s3 again using `aws s3 sync public/ s3://ericfuerstenberg.cloud`.
 Once this was complete the site was loading as expected via S3.

 **route 53 for dns**
-   - CNAME pointing www.hierux.cloud to hierux.cloud
+   - CNAME pointing www.ericfuerstenberg.cloud to ericfuerstenberg.cloud
-   - Alias record pointing hierux.cloud to my cloudfront distribution endpoint (allows us to handle redirects)
+   - Alias record pointing ericfuerstenberg.cloud to my cloudfront distribution endpoint (allows us to handle redirects)

 **SSL & amazon certificate manager**
-   - set up a basic SSL certificate covering www.hierux.com and hierux.com endpoints
+   - set up a basic SSL certificate covering www.ericfuerstenberg.com and ericfuerstenberg.com endpoints
    - since this is all native to AWS, Route53 takes care of the DNS validation for you during the ssl cert generation process (otherwise you would need to validate via email)

 **configure cloudfront distribution**